Today’s Hint in All Word Games:

 How to Play NYT Strands – Complete Guide

-Today’s NYT Strands puzzle (April 21, 2025) features a theme about “What talent!”.
-The key theme words you need to find are: ACROBAT, COMIC, DANCER, DUET, JUGGLER, MAGICIAN, with the special spangram word being VARIETYACTS.
+Today’s NYT Strands puzzle (June 17, 2026) features a theme about “In the barnyard”.
+The key theme words you need to find are: BUCKET, PITCHFORK, SAWHORSE, TRACTOR, WHEELBARROW, with the special spangram word being FARMING.

 Step-by-Step Guide to Solving NYT Strands